conradbeach/dotfiles/mac_setup_manual_steps.md

 * [ ] Messages
   * Turn on "Enable Messages in iCloud".
 (In Settings > iMessage.)
 * [ ] TablePlus
   * Enable Alert Mode 2.
 Warn before sending queries to the server except SELECT type queries.
+Change in Preferences > Security > Default Safe Mode for new connection.
 * [ ] Terminal.app
   * Load theme.
 (Dracula.theme in this repo.)
+Change in Preferences > Profiles > ... button > Import...
-  * In Settings > General, set custom theme to be the default.
+  * In Settings > General, set Dracula theme to be the default.
   * In Settings > General, change 'Shells open with:' to '/bin/zsh'.
+* [ ] Visual Studio Code
+  * Sign in to turn on Settings Sync.
+Sign in with GitHub.

+Remove all unwanted apps from Dock.

 ## Login Items
 Add these login items (In Settings > Users & Groups > Login Items):